dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

     * Update the description of the input data in the Datasets section

+    * Update the list of External Dependencies (if applicable) to include any required Python packages.
+Update the
+      `METplus  Components Python Requirements <https://docs.google.com/spreadsheets/d/1Lf-yxZBXTTnBaqCOWUk-jdP9RpaLfil_s-KKH29CkKU/edit#gid=0>`_
+      spreadsheet.
+If the package is already listed in the spreadsheet, add a link to the documentation page for the use case, following the format in the spreadsheet.
+If the package is not already listed, update the spreadsheet to include the name of the required package, the version, the METplus component (e.g. METplus wrappers, METcalcpy, METplotpy), the source, a brief description, and a link to the use case(s) utilizing this new package.

     * Update the list of tools used in the METplus Components section

     * Update the list of run times in the METplus Workflow section